 While the combination of flavors reflects the diversity of the country, I was very skeptical… Sultanas and carrots mixed up with rice?
 I could not imagine this as a delicious dinner.
 But with the first family visit, I had to try homemade Kabuli cooked by my mother-in-law.
 And I was so surprised!
 I loved the soft carrots, the sweet sultanas and the crunchy almonds.
 There is something very special about this combination of flavors and since then, the recipe is cooked by myself on a regular basis.

 How to cook rice & why to soak rice overnight?

-In the Afghan cuisine (and also other Asian countries) it is common, to soak the rice overnight before cooking it.
-At the beginning, I did not really understand what the difference of this procedure would be.
-I usually cook my rice when I need it without soaking.
+In Afghan cuisine (and also other Asian countries) it is common, to soak the rice overnight before cooking it.
+In the beginning, I did not really understand what the difference between this procedure would be.
+I usually cook my rice when I need it without soaking it.